 Each person comes into treatment with a host of issues unique to him or her, and the remedies need to reflect this.
 Some patients will have their family get heavily involved, others may not have family and may need to establish safe support systems to help them after their stay.
 Different patients may also require different modalities of treatment.
 For example, a person who uses because they suffered a traumatic event would be an ideal candidate for Eye Movement Desensitization and Reprocessing (EMDR), which is used to lessen the negative impact of traumatic memories and work to associate them with empowering thoughts.
-Others may find more benefit from elements of traditional Chinese medicine or acupuncture.

 No matter what the unique issues of patients, the goal is to provide a safe, comfortable and drug-free environment where patients can come to terms with why they use alcohol or drugs and learn what they can do to prevent it from happening again.